danielbk18/tray-opencode-docker/readme.md

 Finally, just run `opencode watch` to start development.

-If this hell command doesn't work, just update manually the files and run
+If this command doesn't work, just update manually the files and run

 `opencode upload <file>`